LGBTQ Studies Minor

 The LGBTQ Studies Minor

-The minor in LGBTQ studies is a 15-credit interdisciplinary course of study comprised of 12 required and three elective credits.
+The minor in LGBTQ studies is a 15-credit interdisciplinary course of study comprised of 9 required credits and 6 elective credits.

 Minor Requirements